 Statement by Permanent Representative Vassily Nebenzia at the UN Security Council Meeting on Colombia

-In its capacity of a Security Council permanent Member State, Russia is ready to set forth its support for the Colombian peace process given commitment of the Government to a full-fledged implementation of the Final Peace Agreement.
+As a P5 member, Russia is ready to continue its support for Colombian peace process given commitment of its Government to the full-fledged implementation of the Final Peace Agreement.